-It’s not uncommon for individuals that’ve been arrested for driving under the influence to ask for a reduction to reckless driving, especially if they already understand the advantages.
+Reducing a DUI to reckless driving in Florida is not uncommon for individuals that’ve been arrested for driving under the influence, especially if they already understand the advantages.

 Unfortunately, it’s hard to surmise if your case is a good candidate at the initial or secondary consultation with an attorney.
 For one, you haven’t been assigned a judge or state attorney who will oversee your case.
 We have not begun, let alone completed, the exhaustive discovery process.